Recognise God’s voice when he speaks to us.

 We’ll firstly sense that the directive seems an important thing to act upon.
 And then we will come to see the obvious results of our actions.

-And when we do follow his directions, we should also come to recognise “God’s helping hand”, also termed “providence”, at work making our efforts all the more effective.
+And when we do follow his directions, we may also come to recognise “God’s helping hand”, also termed “providence”, at work making our efforts all the more effective.
 If you have the time, please read that article too.